microsoft/live-share/docs/use/vscode.md

 3. Reload Visual Studio Code
 4. Wait for dependencies to download and install (see status bar).<br/>
     ![Finishing install](../media/vscode-finishing-install.png)
-5. **Linux**: If you see a notification telling you that you are missing key dependencies:
+5. **Linux**: If you see a notification about installing missing libraries:
-    1. Click "Install".
+    1. Click "Install" in notification.
     2. Enter your admin (sudo) password when prompted.
     3. Restart VS Code when done.
-See [below](#linux-install-steps) for more information.

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
 See [troubleshooting](../troubleshooting.md) if you run into problems.